Exploration noise for learning linear-quadratic mean field games: Introduction

 \subsection{General context.}

-Since their inception fifteen years ago in the seminal works of Lasry and Lions \cite{Lasry2006,LasryLions2,LasryLions,Lionscollege} and of Huang, Caines and Malham\'e \cite{HuangCainesMalhame1,Huang2006,Huang2007}, Mean Field Games (MFG) have met a tremendous success, inspiring mathematical works from different areas like partial differential equations, control theory, stochastic analysis, calculus of variation, toward a consistent and expanded theory for games with many weakly interacting rational agents.
-Meanwhile, the increasing number of applications has stimulated a long series of works on discretization and numerical methods for approximating the underlying equilibria (which we also call solutions); see for instance \cite{AchdouCamilliCapuzzo1,AchdouCamilliCapuzzo2,AchdouCapuzzo,AchdouLauriere} for discretization with finite differences, \cite{CarliniSilva1,CarliniSilva2} for semi-Lagrangian schemes, \cite{BenamouCarlier,AriasKaliseSilva,Kobeissi} for variational discretization, and the lecture notes \cite{achdou-cetraro} for an overview.
-These contributions often include numerical methods for solving the discrete schemes: Picard method, Newton method, fictitious play; we review the latter one in detail in the sequel.
-Recently, other works have also demonstrated the possible efficiency of tools from machine learning within this complex framework: standard equations for characterizing the equilibria may be approximately solved by means of a neural network; see for instance \cite{CarmonaLauriereI,CarmonaLauriereII}.
-Last (but not least), motivated by the desire to develop methods for models with partially unknown data, several authors have integrated important concepts from reinforcement learning in their studies; we refer to \cite{CarmonaLauriereTanI,CarmonaLauriereTanII,EliePerolat,GuoHuXuZhang}.
+Since their inception fifteen years ago in the seminal works of Lasry and Lions \cite{Lasry2006,LasryLions2,LasryLions}, Lions \cite{Lionscollege} and Huang et al. \cite{HuangCainesMalhame1,Huang2006,Huang2007}, mean field games (MFGs) have met a tremendous success, inspiring mathematical works from different areas like partial differential equations (PDEs), control theory, stochastic analysis, calculus of variation, toward a consistent and expanded theory for games with many weakly interacting rational agents.
+Meanwhile, the increasing number of applications has stimulated a long series of works on discretization and numerical methods for approximating the underlying equilibria (which we also call solutions); see for instance Achdou et al. \cite{AchdouCamilliCapuzzo1,AchdouCamilliCapuzzo2}, Achdou and Capuzzo-Dolcetta \cite{AchdouCapuzzo} and Achdou and Laurière \cite{AchdouLauriere} for discretization with finite differences; Carlini and Silva \cite{CarliniSilva1,CarliniSilva2} for semi-Lagrangian schemes; Benamou and Carlier \cite{BenamouCarlier} and Bricen\~{o} Arias et al. \cite{AriasKaliseSilva,Kobeissi} for variational discretization; and Achdou and Laurière \cite{achdou-cetraro} for an overview.
+These contributions often include numerical methods for solving the discrete schemes such as the Picard method, Newton method, fictitious play.
+We review the latter one in detail in the sequel.
+Recently, other works have also demonstrated the possible efficiency of tools from machine learning within this complex framework: standard equations for characterizing the equilibria may be approximately solved by means of a neural network; see for instance Carmona and Laurière \cite{CarmonaLauriereI,CarmonaLauriereII}.
+Last (but not least), motivated by the desire to develop methods for models with partially unknown data, several authors have integrated important concepts from reinforcement learning in their studies; we refer to Carmona et al. \cite{CarmonaLauriereTanI,CarmonaLauriereTanII}, Elie et al. \cite{EliePerolat} and Guo et al. \cite{GuoHuXuZhang}.